phoebe-alexis/DecodingCancerReview/README.md

 # 3. Expanding the Explainability Framework

-This script compares two feature attribution methods—LRP (Layer-wise Relevance Propagation) and SHAP (SHapley Additive exPlanations)—on the same dataset.
+This `saliency.py`and `normalized_saliency.py` compares two feature attribution methods—LRP (Layer-wise Relevance Propagation) and SHAP (SHapley Additive exPlanations)—on the same dataset.